MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 Think of OpenRPC like a [Open API/Swagger](https://swagger.io/specification/) but for JSON-RPC APIs (it’s a specification/tool)

-It’s a human readable format for the exchange of capabilities.
+It’s a human-readable format for the exchange of capabilities.
 In other words, it allows humans and computers to discover and understand the capabilities of a service without access to its source code, documentation, or inspection of network traffic.

 OpenRPC provides a standardized way to describe the structure and parameters of an API, as well as the types and formats of the data that it accepts and returns.
 This allows developers to create APIs that can be easily understood and integrated by other developers, without having to spend time and effort on learning the details of each individual API.

 For example, if a developer wants to create an API that allows users to interact with the Ethereum blockchain, they can use OpenRPC to define the API in a way that is consistent with other Ethereum-related APIs.
 This makes it easier for other developers to understand and use the API, and allows them to integrate it into their own applications without having to spend time on learning the details of the API's implementation.

-That's a good high level overview, but if you want to deep dive into OpenRPC I suggest checking out [ZaneStarr](https://twitter.com/zanecstarr)'s [Introduction to OpenRPC](https://www.youtube.com/watch?v=9UiKQ1zasjE) session from the [API Specification Conference 2022](https://www.youtube.com/playlist?list=PLcx_iGeB-NxgMrrMMPp3LKQmIixm5g3Q_).
+That's a high level overview, but if you want to deep dive into OpenRPC I suggest checking out [ZaneStarr](https://twitter.com/zanecstarr)'s [Introduction to OpenRPC](https://www.youtube.com/watch?v=9UiKQ1zasjE) session from the [API Specification Conference 2022](https://www.youtube.com/playlist?list=PLcx_iGeB-NxgMrrMMPp3LKQmIixm5g3Q_).

 ## Essential Tools